 Next, prepare the batter for the cauliflower.
 In a large bowl, whisk together the cassava flour, water, and sea salt.
 The batter should be thick enough to coat the cauliflower lightly.
 If it's too thick, add a few tablespoons of water.

 Dip a steamed cauliflower steak into the batter and let the excess drip off.
-Place in the bowl with the breadcrumbs and coat well, pressing the crumbs into the steaks.
+Place in the bowl with the crumbs and coat well, pressing the crumbs into the steaks.
 Remove and arrange on the cooling rack on the baking sheet.
 Repeat with rest of cauliflower.

 Bake for 25-35 minutes, until easily pierced with a knife and the top is golden and crispy.
 Remove and cool slightly before serving.

 To make the mushroom gravy, place a large ceramic non-stick skillet on medium-high heat.
 Add the onion, mushrooms, and garlic powder.
 Cook, stirring often, for 8-10 minutes or until the mushrooms are soft.
 Add a bit of water to the pan if needed to prevent sticking.
 Add the vegetable broth and coconut aminos (if using) and bring to a simmer.
 In a separate bowl, combine the unsweetened milk and arrowroot and whisk until uniform.
 Pour into the broth while stirring constantly.
 Lower heat and continue cooking for 4-5 minutes, until the gravy is thick.
 Season with sea salt to taste.

 To serve, arrange leafy greens and cauliflower steaks on plates and top with gravy.
 Sprinkle with parsley and serve immediately.